Bryaro/pp4/README.md

 12. **Note**:
     - Remember that Heroku offers a free tier for hosting applications, but there may be limitations on resources and features.
 Be sure to review Heroku's pricing and plans for more information.

 That's it!
 You've successfully deployed a web application similar to Sahara Cafe & Beans on Heroku.

-We hope this guide has been helpful to you.
+---
+### Note

+This project, PP4, was created as part of my school coursework.
+It may contain mistakes, typos, or areas that need improvement.
+I'm continuously working on refining it to the best of my abilities.

+Your understanding and patience are appreciated.
+If you notice any issues or have suggestions for improvement, please don't hesitate to let me know.

+---

+I'm committed to continually improving PP4 and welcome your feedback, suggestions, and contributions.
+Please don't hesitate to open an issue or submit a pull request if you encounter any bugs, have ideas for new features, or want to contribute code.

+Let's build something great together!

+Happy coding,
+Bryar